 - Shane Douglas, of Stanwood, who is in the process of selecting a major as a student in the Developmental Curriculum department.

-- Domonique Ferguson, of Chicago, who is enrolling in the Applied Biology, Pre-veterinary Program in the College of Arts and Sciences.
+- Domonique Ferguson, of Chicago, who is enrolling in the Applied Biology, Pre-veterinary Program in the College of Arts, Sciences and Education.

-- Kaitlyn Franks, of Fowlerville, who has entered the Psychology degree program in the College of Arts and Sciences.
+- Kaitlyn Franks, of Fowlerville, who has entered the Psychology degree program in the College of Arts, Sciences and Education.

 - Elijah Melton, of Lansing, who will enroll in the Marketing degree program in the College of Business.